kaizen-ai/kaizenflow/documentation/technical/metadata_handling.md

       be the best way): why was the data changed?
 - All metadata and payload data should be described in this document
   - The field names should:
-    - have a name as long as needed to be clear, but no longer
+    - Have a name as long as needed to be clear, but no longer
-    - be capitalized
+    - Be capitalized
-    - use underscores and not spaces
+    - Use underscores and not spaces
-    - have a type associated to it (e.g., string, float)
+    - Have a type associated to it (e.g., string, float)
-      - TODO(*): Enumerate the valid types
+      - TODO(\*): Enumerate the valid types
-    - a description
+    - A description
 - We should qualify if something is an estimate (e.g., ~\$1000) or not (e.g.,
   \$725 / month)
 - How much do we believe in this information?